 - Muffins make a great breakfast, brunch, lunch, or snack option.
 Muffins are available pre-packaged for sale at club stores such as Costco or Sam’s Club.

 20th – National Cherry Pie Day

-Same as the other food days as suggested before.
-It’s possible that there is some snack size, individually wrapped cherry pies available to sell for our non-restaurant retailers.
+- Same as the other food days as suggested before.
+It’s possible that there are some snack-size, individually wrapped cherry pies available to sell for our non-restaurant retailers.
 Food retailers should be able to whip together a special for cherry pie.

 20th – Happy Birthday Hal Jordan (Green Lantern) (DC)

 - This holiday is not for everyone.
 In New York, liquor requires a separate license and insurance than wine or beer.
 Check with your legal counsel to verify any legal needs if you are looking to have a sample, tasting, or outside vendor coming into your business.
 Liquor is insanely expensive for the overhead due to liability.
 I would avoid this day if you are family-friendly or don’t serve liquor.

 22nd – 2Twenty2 Day

 - Originally started in Chicago Illinois for $2.22 cosmos and tacos.
 Why not build upon that day, Feb 22nd or 2/22, and use today as a one-day clearance or sale day?
 Items for $2.22 or 22% off.